Sherpur Upazila

 Sherpur Upazila (শেরপুর উপজেলা) is an upazila (subdistrict) of Bogra District in Rajshahi Division, Bangladesh.
 Sherpur Thana was established in 1962 and was converted into an upazila in 1983.
 It is named after its administrative center, the town of Sherpur.

+History

+Sherpur was reputedly named Sherpur after emperor Sher Shah Suri.
+However, according to Ain-i-Akbari, Sherpur was first established as the fort of Salimnagar, named after Prince Salim (later Emperor Jahangir), and served as a strategic Mughal frontier post before the conquest of south-eastern Bengal.
+Contemporary Persian sources referred to it as Sherpur Murcha to distinguish it from Sherpur in Mymensingh., whereas Murcha in Persia means battery.
+Tradition attributes the construction of a palace in Sherpur to Raja Man Singh during his campaigns against the rebel zamindar Pratapaditya.
+Sherpur remained an important town into the seventeenth century, appearing on Van den Broucke's 1660 map of Bengal, and later became a major administrative centre of the Rajshahi Raj.
+The site preserves extensive ruins of medieval mosques, palaces, and Hindu temples, including the Kherua Mosque, whose inscription records its construction by Mirza Murad Khan in 1571 during the reign of Akbar.

 Geography

 Sherpur Upazila has a total area of 295.93 sqkm.
 It borders Shajahanpur Upazila to the north, Dhunat Upazila to the east, Sirajganj District to the south, Natore District to the south and west, and Nandigram Upazila to the west.

 Demographics

+According to the 2022 Bangladeshi census, Sherpur Upazila had 103,924 households and a population of 383,539.
+8.00% of the population were under 5 years of age.
+Sherpur had a literacy rate (age 7 and over) of 68.04%: 71.74% for males and 64.43% for females, and a sex ratio of 98.37 males for every 100 females.
+38,616 (10.07%) lived in urban areas.
+Ethnic population is 3,734 (0.98%), of which 1100 were Turi, and 1075 were Mahato.

 According to the 2011 Census of Bangladesh, Sherpur Upazila had 81,753 households and a population of 332,825.
 68,049 (20.45%) were under 10 years of age.
 Sherpur had a literacy rate (age 7 and over) of 43.03%, compared to the national average of 51.8%, and a sex ratio of 1011 females per 1000 males.
 54,082 (16.25%) lived in urban areas.
 Ethnic population was 3,603 (1.08%).